 The concrete trail begins near the DART Rail Station at Eighth Street providing access across the floodway past seasonal wetlands, stands of trees, far reach vistas of the floodway, and glimpses of birds that live or migrate through the area.
 At the Santa Fe Railroad Trestle, most visitors are sure to stop and enjoy beautiful views of the Trinity River, the floodway and the City of Dallas.

-The Trinity Skyline Trail is the first trail to bring visitors close to the Trinity River in the Dallas Floodway with views of downtown Dallas.
-The 4.6 mile hard surface trail is perfect for hiking and biking.
-This new outdoor trail will connect to the Santa Fe Trail after 2017 when the TxDOT Horseshoe Project is complete at I-30 and I-35.
+The Trinity Skyline Trail is the first trail to bring visitors close to the Trinity River in the Dallas floodway with views of downtown Dallas.
+The 4.6 mile hard surface trail is perfect for hiking and biking and connects to the Santa Fe Trestle Trail.

-The 7.6 mile White Rock Creek Trail, located in northeast Dallas adjacent to White Rock Creek, links several parks that make up the White Rock Creek Greenbelt including Valley View Park, Anderson-Bonner Park, Orbiter Park, Northwood Park, Harry S. Moss Park, Fair Oaks Park, R. P. Brooks Park, Olive Shapiro Park, Flag Pole Hill and White Rock Lake Park.
-The trail also provides a direct connection to the Cottonwood Creek Trail and White Rock Lake.
+The 9.2-mile White Rock Creek Trail, located in northeast Dallas adjacent to White Rock Creek, links several parks that make up the White Rock Creek Greenbelt including Hillcrest Park, Valley View Park, Anderson-Bonner Park, Orbiter Park, Northwood Park, Harry S. Moss Park, Fair Oaks Park, R. P. Brooks Park, Olive Shapiro Park, Flag Pole Hill and White Rock Lake Park.
+The trail also provides a direct connection to the Cottonwood Creek Trail, Flag Pole Hill Trail, and White Rock Lake.updated 7/16/20